How to Apply

 Getting Started

-Each year we receive many applications for graduate school and ultimately accept between 8 and 15.
-We mention this not to discourage your application, but rather to highlight the importance of becoming familiar with faculty members who share your interests and making personal contact through e-mail, a telephone conversation, and/or visit to campus.
+• Each year, we receive many applications for the MS and PhD programs, and accept between 8 and 15.
+We mention this not to discourage your application, but rather, to highlight the importance of becoming familiar with faculty members who share your interests and making personal contact through e-mail, a telephone conversation, and/or visit to campus.

 For general study or application questions please contact the department.
-For specific questions please contact our Graduate Coordinator Professor Tara Teel.
+For specific questions, please contact our Graduate Programs Manager, Kathryn Metzger.

 International Students